 - How to calculate PPP loan amounts for non-profits, religious institutions, veterans organizations, and tribal businesses

-Just as many businesses across the United States are being impacted by COVID-19, your non-profit or religious organization might be taking a financial toll during this economic downturn.
+Just as many businesses across the United States are being impacted by COVID-19, your non-profit or religious organization might have taken a huge financial toll during this economic downturn.

 In this article, we’ll help you determine the maximum PPP loan amount you can request as a non-profit, religious institution, veterans organization, or tribal business.

 Get your PPP loan or second draw PPP loan through Womply!
 Womply has helped over 200,000 businesses get their PPP funding.
 It’s free to apply for a PPP loan, and Womply can help connect you with an SBA lender that’s right for you!
 Start your PPP application.

 How to calculate the maximum PPP loan amount allowed for non-profits, tribal businesses, veterans organizations, and religious institutions